Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Discussion and Numerical investigation

+To derive the transverse momentum distribution, we utilize a set of Fourier transforms to map the dynamics between momentum and coordinate space.
+The initial transform maps the scattering amplitudes from momentum-transfer space to impact-parameter space.
+A second Fourier transform then maps the unitarized coordinate-space distribution back to the momentum domain, yielding the final $p_\perp$ broadening spectrum.
+The resulting broadened distribution takes the form

+where $\mathcal{F}(\pperpvec)$ encodes the analytic structure of the elastic cross section without resorting to the small impact parameter approximation.
+The latter approximation, which truncates the impact parameter space representation at quadratic order in $b$, yields the classic Moli\`ere Gaussian distribution in $p_\perp$~\cite{Gyulassy:2002yv}, and as we demonstrate below, can lead to substantial deviations from the GLV result.

-The transverse momentum transfer cannot fall below the Debye scale, giving the infared limit
+The transverse momentum transfer cannot fall below the Debye scale, giving the infared limit $\pperp \geq \mu.$

-For the sub-eikonal correction, the all-order factor $\gamma$ must be real.
-Its maximum value $\gamma = 1$ corresponds to the maximum allowed momentum transfer $\qperp^{\mathrm{max}} = \sqrt{2}/2 \,P^{+}$ and provides an UV limit.
+For the sub-Regge kinematical correction, the all-order factor $\gamma$ must be real.
+Its maximum value, $\gamma = 1$ corresponds to the maximum allowed momentum transfer $\qperp^{\mathrm{max}} = \sqrt{2}/2 \,P^{+}$ and provides an UV limit.
 Thus, the physically relevant transverse-momentum domain is

-The momentum broadening of the GLV model is plotted against the transverse momentum $\pperp$ in \cref{fig:Distribution} where the plot may directly be compared to the results presented in Fig.3 of \cite{Gyulassy:2002yv}.
+The momentum broadening of the GLV model is plotted against the transverse momentum $\pperp$ in \cref{fig:Distribution}, where the plot may directly be compared to the results presented in Fig.3 of \cite{Gyulassy:2002yv}.
 There is a suppression of the (GLV + APL) corrected distribution at low-$\pperp$.
-At high-$\pperp$ the effect is more obvious where there is an enhancement of the sub-eikonal corrected curves.
+At high-$\pperp$ the effect is more obvious where there is an enhancement of the sub-Regge kinematical corrected curves.

-To see the effects more clearly we plot the ratio of the the distribution with a correction too the standard GLV distribution in the bottom panel of \cref{fig:Distribution}.

-In \cref{fig:Distribution}, the low-$\pperp$ limit, there is a clear divergence of the (GLV + APL) corrected distribution relative to GLV, leading to a steep fall-off near the lower bound $\muperp = \mu_D$.
+To see the effects more clearly we plot the ratio of the the distribution with a correction to the standard GLV distribution in the bottom panel of \cref{fig:Distribution}.
+In \cref{fig:Distribution}, at the low-$\pperp$ limit, there is a clear divergence of the (GLV + APL) corrected distribution relative to GLV, leading to a steep fall-off near the lower bound $\muperp = \mu$.
 At low-$\pperp$, corresponding to small $\muperp$, the correction term dominates and suppresses the GLV result.
-At high $\pperp$, when $\muperp$ is large, the APL correction tends to zero $(e^{-\muperp \Delta z} \rightarrow 0)$, and the $(\mathrm{GLV} + \mathrm{APL})$ distribution converges to the original GLV result.
+At high- $\pperp$, when $\muperp$ is large, the APL correction tends to zero $(e^{-\muperp \Delta z} \rightarrow 0)$, and the $(\mathrm{GLV} + \mathrm{APL})$ distribution converges to the original GLV result.